-- Don’t email people unexpectedly – Make sure people have selected to receive your emails, a process known as “opt-in”.
+Make sure people have selected to receive your emails, a process known as “opt-in”.
 This doesn’t matter to spam filters, but it will to readers who may mark unknown and unwanted messages as spam.
-Don’t purchase lists of emails, or assume that everyone who gives you a business card is interested in or asking to receive your emails.
+Don’t purchase lists of emails or assume that everyone who gives you a business card is interested in or asking to receive promotional emails.

 So there’s some items to consider before hitting send on that next mass newsletter.
 Always consider the end-user with regard to your emails, your website, and other business decisions as well and you’re guaranteed to do OK.